stuartellis/sve-personal-website/content/articles/just-task-runner.md

 ## Installing just

+To install the latest version of _just_, download the executable from GitHub, rather than using an operating system package manager.

+You do not need to set up or configure _just_, because it only requires a copy of the executable, and has no configuration files apart from the files that contain the recipes.

+### Installing just with Operating System Packages

-_just_ is available from the popular operating system package managers, apart from Debian and Ubuntu.
+_just_ is available from the popular operating system package managers.
 For example:

 ```shell
 winget install --id Casey.Just --exact  # winget on Windows